Childhood Studies Minor

 Childhood Studies Minor Faculty

 Guia Calicdan-Apostle, DSW (University of Pennsylvania), Associate Professor of Social Work: clinical social work practice, cultural competence, spirituality in mental health, public health intervention and advocacy (tobacco control)

 Merydawilda Colón, Ph.D.
 (The City University of New York), Executive Director of the Stockton Center for Community Engagement and Professor of Social Work: social work practice, hospice (grief, death and dying), acculturation and attitudes of Latinos towards hospice, Latinos and community outreach, social work with oppressed groups

 Susan Cydis, Ed.D.
 (Widener University), Associate Professor of Education: literacy education, elementary education, authentic instruction and assessment, competency-based education practices

-Lauren DelRossi, DPT (Stockton University), Assistant Professor of Physical Therapy: Gross Motor Development in rare genetic disorders, technology and pedagogy, interprofessional education and collaborative practice
+Lauren DelRossi, DPT (Stockton University), Associate Professor of Physical Therapy: Gross Motor Development in rare genetic disorders, technology and pedagogy, interprofessional education and collaborative practice

 Shawn R. Donaldson, Ph.D.
 (Rutgers, The State University), Associate Professor of Sociology: race/class/gender, sociology of law, medical sociology, demography, South African studies

 Kelly A. Dougherty, Ph.D.
 (The Pennsylvania State University), Associate Professor of Exercise Science: physical activity- and nutrition-related issues in healthy and chronically ill children and young adults, including those with cystic fibrosis, sickle cell disease, and obesity.